Non-perturbative Mass Renormalization Effects in Non-relativistic Quantum Electrodynamics

-An important quantity of a matter system is the ground-state density as it describes the localization properties of matter.
-We investigate this property for the case of a one-dimensional atomic model (see App.~\ref{sup:1D-atomic-hydrogen} for the details of the model) coupled to the electromagnetic continuum.
+where $v_{0}$ and $k_{0}$ are parameters that control the depth of the P\"{o}schl-Teller potential~\cite{Poschl1933}. {We note that the P\"oschl-Teller potential arises due to longitudinal interaction between a charged nucleus and a single charged electron and hence takes into account non-perturbatively the longitudinal photon interaction.} An important quantity of a matter system is the ground-state density, as it describes the localization properties of matter. {By localization of a bound system, we are referring to the exponential localization of the the probability distribution of finding a particle in a particular region trapped by an attractive longitudinal potential.} We investigate this property for the case of the one-dimensional atomic model (see App.~\ref{sup:1D-atomic-hydrogen} for the details of the model) coupled to the electromagnetic continuum.
 The atomic system interacts with the discretized continuum of photon modes discussed in Sec.~\ref{sec:free-electron}.
-For this setting of the coupled light-matter system, we compute the ground-state electron density and make a comparison between the NRQED and QM settings.
-In the setting of a bound system, we expect to obtain a good quantitative agreement between NRQED and QM as in the free electron case in Sec.~\ref{sec:free-electron}.
-However, we find that this is not the case as illustrated in Fig.~(\ref{fig:ground-state-densities}) for the different light-matter coupling strengths.
-Instead, we find that the results from QM deviates from NRQED as the system in its ground-state becomes more bound as indicated by the increased amplitude and shrinking of the width of the density profile.
-In this setting of a bound system interacting with a continuum, it is interesting to find that the mass renormalization procedure that gives the QM setting does not agree with the NRQED results.
+For this setting of the coupled light-matter system, we compute the ground-state electron density, which gives the probability of finding an electron at position $x$, and make a comparison between the NRQED and {the free-space renormalized} settings.
+In contrast to the free-space dispersion, for which the mass-renormalization procedure was designed, we find that the observable-mass approximation does not lead to a quantitative agreement as illustrated in Fig.~(\ref{fig:ground-state-densities}) for the different light-matter coupling strengths.
+Instead, we find that the results from {the free-space renormalized theory} deviates from NRQED as the system in its ground-state becomes more bound as indicated by the increased amplitude and shrinking of the width of the density profile.
+In this setting of a bound system interacting with a continuum, it is interesting to find that the {usual free-space} mass-renormalization procedure does not agree with the NRQED results.